Positive definiteness constraints of effective scalar potential in Georgi-Machacek Model: Introduction

-Because of the extended scalar sector, the GM model can show some special properties and are phenomenologically interesting.
-It predicts that the SM-like Higgs couplings to both W and Z gauge bosons could be significant larger than that of SM.
-Besides, in addition to the three Goldstone modes 'eaten' by the W and Z gauge boson, the GM model predicts ten physical real scalars, including new doubly or singly electric charged scalars and CP-odd neutral scalars.
-Many works have been devoted to the searches of new Higgs scalars at the LHC and future colliders (such as CEPC, ILC etc)~\cite{GM24,GM25,GM26,GM27,GM28,GM29,GM30,GM31,GM32,GM33,GM34,GM35,GM36,GM37,GM38,GM39,GM40,GM41,GM63}.
-The doubly charged Higgs boson within the quintuplet of custodial $SU(2)_V$ can have very rich phenomenology \cite{GM16,GM17,GM18,GM19,GM20,GM21,GM22,GM23}.
-The lighter CP-even neutral scalar, which is a singlet of the custodial $SU(2)_V$, can act as the 95 GeV resonance reported recently by CMS and ATLAS in the search for low-mass Higgs bosons in the di-photon decay channel \cite{GM42,GM43}.
+Owing to its extended scalar sector, the GM model exhibits distinctive properties of phenomenological interest.
+It predicts that the SM-like Higgs couplings to $W$ and $Z$ gauge bosons can be significantly enhanced relative to SM expectations.
+In addition to the the three Goldstone modes absorbed by $W^\pm$ and $Z^0$, the model contains ten physical scalars, including doubly/singly charged and neutral scalars.
+Extensive studies have focused on searches for these new Higgs states at the LHC and future colliders (e.g., CEPC, ILC)~\cite{GM24,GM25,GM26,GM27,GM28,GM29,GM30,GM31,GM33,GM34,GM35,GM36,GM37,GM38,GM39,GM40,GM41,GM63}.
+The doubly charged Higgs boson within the custodial $SU(2)_V$ quintuplet exhibits rich phenomenology~\cite{GM16,GM17,GM18,GM19,GM20,GM21,GM22,GM23}, while the lighter CP-even neutral scalar (a custodial singlet) could correspond to the $\sim 95$ GeV resonance observed by CMS and ATLAS in diphoton searches~\cite{GM42,GM43}.